ppravatto/pypH/_sources/getting-started.md

 pip install .
 ```

+the library can also be installed in editable mode for local development purposes using the `pip install -e .` command.

 :::{admonition} Note
 :class: warning
 We always recommend installing new Python packages in a clean Conda environment and avoid installing in the system Python distribution or in the base Conda environment!
 If you are unfamiliar with Conda, please refer to their [documentation](https://docs.anaconda.com/free/anaconda/install/index.html) for a guide on how to set up environments.
 :::

-The library can be imported in a Python script via the following syntax:
+Once installed, the library can be imported in a Python script via the following syntax:

 ```python
 import pypH